cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

    <br>Number of points you can add depends on the model.
 7. On the top menu, click **Done** (or **Shift+N**, **N**), and move to the next frame.

-When you place the points, the request is sent to the server immediately.
+Each model has a minimal requred amount of points for annotation.
+As soon as the required amount reached, the request is sent to the server automatically.
 The server processes the request and adds a polygon to the frame.

-If you want to postpone the request and finish adding all the points first:
+In case of the complex object, if you want to postpone the request and finish adding extra the points first:

 1. Hold down the **Ctrl** key.
    <br>On the top panel, the **Block** button will turn blue.